“Yeah, you know? I don’t care for The City. I really prefer to be in Nature.”

 My colleague and I parted ways, but our conversation about our research sites stuck with me.
 As I headed toward the library, I pictured Dakar and the Futa side by side—the latter with just the gentlest touch of human activity and the former with so few trees yet so many buildings.
 Dakar lacked so many of the things my colleague collectively referred to as nature, but maybe he was looking at it the wrong way.

 The highest concentration of manatees in the world is found in the Gulf of Mexico, and the quaking aspen, though dispersed about North America, is most concentrated on southwest mountain faces in Alaska and Western Canada.
-The highest concentrations of the human species are found in densely populated, bustling, teaming cities—or better yet, megacities.
+The highest concentrations of the human species are found in densely populated, bustling, teeming cities—or better yet, megacities.
 In common discourse, city boundaries are where nature ends.
 In writing, cities are often reserved for our discontent with everything that is “unnatural” about humans.

 Yet, nature metaphors are not lost on us; we embed them into our descriptive terms for urban phenomena.
 We reference things like concrete jungles; we have problems like food deserts, predatory real estate moguls, and the need to manage the waste stream.
 We understand our social organizations and the built environment in symbolic relationship to the natural world, revealing that even we are collectively aware of the superficial dichotomy that distinguishes us from all other things “nature.”
 Yet the dichotomy persists.